ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 unsigned integers initiated to 0 and are incremented by 1 for every transmitted HTTP datagram, except for when the integer overflows and is reset to 0.
 The extension can be used with the HTTP CONNECT method when the :protocol pseudo header is equal to "connect-udp" or "connect-ip".
 Use of the sequence number extension is determined per request, and the scope of a datagram sequence is limited to a single request stream.
-Datagrams with different quarter stream IDs can not share a common sequence number space.
+Datagrams with different quarter stream IDs have distinct sequence number spaces.

 ## Registration